 ‘Spitting Image’ Repeats as Emmy Winner

 There were 159 entries from 24 countries for the 14th International Emmy Awards, just short of last year’s record number of entries.
-The awards were presented in ceremonies Monday night by the International Council of the National Academy of Television Arts and Sciences.
+The awards were presented by the International Council of the National Academy of Television Arts and Sciences.